cleanlab/cleanlab-studio/README.md

   - Metadata ZIP upload
   - more to come!

-Information on dataset structuring can be found by clicking the tutorial on https://app.cleanlab.ai/upload!
+Information on how to format your dataset can be found by clicking the tutorial on https://app.cleanlab.ai/upload or in the [Datasets concept guide](https://help.cleanlab.ai/guide/concepts/datasets/).
+We also provide tutorials for converting certain common Python [image](https://help.cleanlab.ai/tutorials/format_image_data/) or [text](https://help.cleanlab.ai/tutorials/format_text_data/) datasets.

 ## Advanced Usage